Quality management definition

 With that powerful feature set, Qualtrics is driving higher loyalty, frictionless customer journeys, and reduced churn more easily and accurately – increasing QM efficiency by 30% on average as a result.

-With Qualtrics and Clarabridge, every member of the contact center – from supervisors to representatives to speech analysts – is involved in a humanistic cycle of improvement.
+With Qualtrics, every member of the contact center – from supervisors to representatives to speech analysts – is involved in a humanistic cycle of improvement.